KnowTheCode/starter-plugin/README.md

     - Change the `Plugin's Name` and `Plugin URI`.
     - Change the `Description`.
     - Change the `Text Domain`.
-4. Do a global search and replace to change the `@author` from `hellofromTonya` to your name.
+4. Do a global search and replace to change the `@author` from `amberchunn` to your name.
-5. Do a global search and replace to change the `@link` from `https://knowthecode.io` to your URI.
+5. Do a global search and replace to change the `@link` from `https://ber.codes` to your URI.

 Bam, you are ready to start building your plugin.